GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 = Quantum Error Correction
-Quantum error correction(QEC) is a process of protecting quantum information from errors@nielsen2010quantum@gottesman1997stabilizer@calderbank1996good.
-The errors can be caused by the environment, the control system, or the quantum gates.
-The quantum error correction is a process of encoding the quantum information into a larger Hilbert space such that the quantum information can be recovered from the errors.
-Usually, a quantum error correction scheme is described by a stabilizer group.
+Quantum error correction (QEC) addresses a fundamental challenge in quantum computing: protecting fragile quantum information from inevitable errors caused by environmental decoherence, imperfect control systems, and gate imperfections@nielsen2010quantum@gottesman1997stabilizer@calderbank1996good.

+*Core principle*: QEC works by encoding logical quantum information into a larger physical Hilbert space with built-in redundancy.
+This encoding creates "error syndromes" that reveal error locations without destroying the logical information—a delicate balance unique to quantum mechanics.

+*Stabilizer formalism*: Most practical QEC schemes are described using the elegant stabilizer formalism, which characterizes quantum codes through their symmetries rather than explicit state vectors.

-== Stablizers and Quantum Codes
+== Stabilizers and Quantum Codes
-In this section, we will introduce the concept of stabilizers and quantum codes.
+The stabilizer formalism provides an algebraic framework for constructing and analyzing quantum error-correcting codes through group theory.

-#definition([Pauli Group and Stabilizer Group], [A _stabilizer group_ $cal(S)$ is an Abelian subgroup of the $n$-qubit Pauli group.
-The $n$-qubit pauli group is the group generated by the $n$-qubit Pauli matrices@gaitan2008quantum
+#definition([Pauli Group and Stabilizer Group], [The _$n$-qubit Pauli group_ is the group generated by tensor products of single-qubit Pauli matrices@gaitan2008quantum:
 $
-cal(P)_n = (plus.minus i){I, X, Y, Z}^(times.circle n)
+cal(P)_n = {plus.minus 1, plus.minus i} times {I, X, Y, Z}^(times.circle n)
 $
-We usually call the elements of the Pauli group pauli operators or pauli strings.
+Elements of this group are called _Pauli operators_ or _Pauli strings_.

+A _stabilizer group_ $cal(S)$ is an Abelian subgroup of $cal(P)_n$ that contains only operators with eigenvalue $+1$ on all code states.
+The requirement of commutativity ensures that stabilizer measurements are compatible and don't disturb each other.
 ])

-The stabilizer group is abelian means that it is commutative and the measurement outcome of any two stabilizers will not affect each other.
-We can specify a stabilizer group by giving a set of independent stabilizer generators ${S_a}_(a=1,...,m)$
+*Generator structure*: Any stabilizer group can be specified by a set of independent generators ${S_a}_(a=1,dots,m)$:
 $
-cal(S) = angle.l S_1, S_2,...,S_m angle.r.
+cal(S) = angle.l S_1, S_2, dots, S_m angle.r
 $

-The code space is the $+1$ eigenspace of all the stabilizers.
-We can detect whether a state is in the code space by only measuring the generators of the stabilizer group.
-If any of the generators gives $-1$, then the state is not in the code space.
-And we call such an outcome a symdrome.
-It is worth mentioned that this measurement will not cause the quantum computing collapse, since we only measure the stabilizers and the final state is in a subspace of the original Hilbert space, which is the code space or an error space.
-The entanglements in the code space are not destroyed.
+*Code space definition*: The quantum code space consists of all states that are $+1$ eigenvectors of every stabilizer operator.
+This space contains the protected logical information.

+*Error detection*: Measuring the stabilizer generators reveals whether errors have occurred:
+- All generators yield $+1$: state remains in code space
+- Any generator yields $-1$: error detected, creating an "error syndrome"

+*Crucial insight*: Stabilizer measurements preserve quantum information because they project onto subspaces (code space or error spaces) rather than classical bit values.
+The logical quantum state remains coherent within these subspaces.

 #definition(
   [Quantum Code],[
-    An $[[n,k,d]]$ quantum code is a quantum error correction scheme that encodes a $k$-qubit subspace of an $n$-qubit Hilbert space with minimum distance $d$.
-The minimum distance is the minimum pauli operators that need to be apllied on one code word to get to another code word.
+    An $[[n,k,d]]$ quantum code encodes $k$ logical qubits into $n$ physical qubits with minimum distance $d$.
+The parameters have precise meanings:
+    - $n$: number of physical qubits required
+    - $k$: number of logical qubits protected
+    - $d$: minimum weight of Pauli operators that can transform one codeword into a different codeword

+    The distance $d$ determines error-correcting capability: the code can detect up to $d-1$ errors and correct up to $floor((d-1)/2)$ errors.
   ])

-Usually, we can specify an $[[n,k,d]]$ quantum code by giving a set of $n-k$ independent stabilizer generators.
+*Code specification*: An $[[n,k,d]]$ quantum code is typically specified by providing $n-k$ independent stabilizer generators, with the remaining degrees of freedom corresponding to the $k$ logical qubits.

 #definition(
   [CSS Code@calderbank1996good@steane1996error@steane1996multiple],[
-    We call a quantum stabilizer code a Calderbank-Shor-Steane (CSS) code if the stabilizer group can be generated by pauli matrices that only contain $X$ or $Z$ operators, i.e.,
+    A quantum stabilizer code is called a _Calderbank-Shor-Steane (CSS) code_ if its stabilizer group can be generated entirely by Pauli operators containing only $X$ or only $Z$ (no $Y$ operators):

     $
-    cal(S) = angle.l S_a angle.r_(a=1,...,n-k), "where" S_a in {I, X}^(times.circle n) union {I, Z}^(times.circle n)
+    cal(S) = angle.l S_a angle.r_(a=1,dots,n-k), quad "where " S_a in {I, X}^(times.circle n) union {I, Z}^(times.circle n)
     $

+    This structure enables classical error correction techniques to be applied separately to bit-flip ($X$) and phase-flip ($Z$) errors.
   ]
 )
-In short, a CSS code is a type of quantum code that can be constructed using only $X$ and $Z$ operators.
-Moreover, most quantum codes encountered in practice belong to the CSS family.
+*Practical significance*: CSS codes represent a large and important class of quantum error-correcting codes that can be constructed using classical error correction principles.
+Many of the most practical quantum codes, including surface codes and color codes, belong to this family due to their relatively simple implementation requirements.

 == Surface code
 #let surface-code(loc, m, n, size:1, color1:yellow, color2:aqua, name: "surface", type-tag:true) = {